 As a student of physics, you learn to understand the scientific method and its implications.
 You also come to appreciate the aesthetic dimensions of a scientist’s work and the interrelationship of physics with other areas of knowledge.
 In our educational approach, laboratory work complements your study of theoretical principles.
 We also emphasize computation at all levels.

 If you choose to major in physics, you might consider careers in industrial research, engineering, medicine or teaching.
-You might also consider a minor in Earth and Planetary Science.

 Recent physics graduates have gone on to successful careers in scientific research, patent law, secondary education and engineering.